greenhub-project/docs/api/index.md

 ## Obtaining the API Key

-> You must verify your account before having access to the API token!
+> You must verify your account before having access to the API key!

 Once logged-in, go to your Settings page (by clicking on the top right menu with your username).
 You will find a section called `API Credentials` as shown on the image below: